JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_dependencies_extension.md

 ## Code Instrumentation

 The code instrumentation process handled with the [`instrumentCode`](tools_intellij_platform_gradle_plugin_tasks.md#instrumentCode) task, requires extra dependencies to work and properly adjust the Java bytecode.
-There's the `instrumentationTools()` dependencies helper introduced to apply all required dependencies using default configuration, however, it is possible to add and configure them separately.
+There used to be an `instrumentationTools()` convenience helper that applied the required dependencies using defaults; it is now deprecated and calling it is no longer necessary.
+You can still add and configure the dependencies separately if needed.

 Adds a Java Compiler dependency for code instrumentation.
 The version is determined by the IntelliJ Platform build number.